-6.0.7 Hamlet Infill The County encourages the efficient use of land and infrastructure through the promotion of infill and redevelopment of vacant and/or underutilized lots in hamlets. b.
+6.0.7 Hamlet Infill a.
+The County encourages the efficient use of land and infrastructure through the promotion of infill and redevelopment of vacant and/or underutilized lots in hamlets. b.
 The County may investigate opportunities to offer incentives for landowners or developers to infill or redevelop vacant, under-utilized or brownfield lots within hamlets.
-6.0.8 Greenfield Areas Greenfield Areas development shall be planned as complete communities as defined in the Edmonton Metropolitan Regional Growth Plan.
-Residential density and development in greenfield areas shall comply with the Edmonton Metropolitan Region Growth Plan.
+6.0.8 Greenfield Areas a.
+Greenfield Areas development shall be planned as complete communities as defined in the Edmonton Metropolitan Regional Growth Plan.
+Residential density and development in greenfield areas shall comply with the Edmonton Metropolitan Region Growth Plan. b.
 Greenfield Areas shall be located in existing hamlets or where hamlet boundaries can be expanded to incorporate new growth. c.
 Greenfield Areas should incorporate a range of housing types and densities and include consideration for local services such as retail commercial or institutional uses. d.
-As noted in MDP policy 4.1.10, an Agricultural Impact Assessment prepared by a professional shall be required fo new area structure plans in areas of high capability agricultural land. e.
+As noted in MDP policy 4.1.10, an Agricultural Impact Assessment prepared by a professional shall be required for new area structure plans in areas of high capability agricultural land. e.
 Greenfield Areas development should provide a benefit to hamlet residents and minimize impact on existing County infrastructure.
 6.0.9 Hamlet Area Redevelopment a.
 The County will undertake Hamlet Area Redevelopment Plans for all identified growth hamlets to plan for growth.
 A HARP may plan for fringe areas outside of the hamlet boundary.
-Plans Hamlet Area Redevelopment Plans shall target inter-departmental projects at the County level that will revitalize and support hamlets for long-term vitality.
+Plans b.
+Hamlet Area Redevelopment Plans shall target inter-departmental projects at the County level that will revitalize and support hamlets for long-term vitality.

-6.0.10 Priority Growth Hamlets a.
-The Hamlet of Entwistle shall be identified as the County's Priority Growth Hamlet providing a range of services and land uses that are supported in accordance with the policies of the Edmonton Metropolitan Region Growth Plan for growth hamlets. b.
-The County supports prioritizing hamlet investment in Entwistle, including servicing and fiber optic internet. c.
-Development in Priority Growth Hamlets must be municipally serviced with piped water and wastewater servicing. d.
-Infill in Entwistle shall be undertaken in accordance with the Edmonton Metropolitan Region Growth Plan. e.
-Residential density shall align with the Edmonton Metropolitan Region Growth Plan. f.
-A Conceptual Scheme is required for the development of more than a four (4) lot subdivision within Entwistle. g.
-The County encourages local and regional employment, commercial and residential development in the west portion of the County to locate within the Hamlet of Entwistle.
-6.0.11 Growth Hamlets a.
-The Hamlets of Duffield and Tomahawk are identified as the County's Growth Hamlets. $b. \ \ Development\ within\ Growth\ Hamlets\ may\ be\ municipally\ serviced\ with\ piped\ water\ and\ was tewater\ servicing.$ c.
-A range of residential densities and housing forms are encouraged within Growth Hamlets. d.
-The County encourages commercial and residential development that serves the local area to locate within the Hamlets of Duffield and Tomahawk. e.
-A Conceptual Scheme is required for the development of more than a four (4) lot subdivision within a Growth Hamlet.
-6.0.12 Rural Hamlets f.
-The Rural Hamlets of Gainford, Fallis, Keephills and Carvel shall be developed as smaller rural communities.
-On-site private water and wastewater systems are allowed where suitable conditions permit their use. g.
-A Conceptual Scheme is required for the development of more than a four (4) lot subdivision within a Rural Hamlet. h.
-County investment in Rural Hamlets will be prioritized after Priority Growth Hamlets and Growth Hamlets.
+6.0.10 Priority Growth Hamlets

+- a.
+The Hamlet Wabamun and the Hamlet of Entwistle shall be identified as the County's Priority Growth Hamlet providing a range of services and land uses that are supported in accordance with the policies of the Edmonton Metropolitan Region Growth Plan for growth hamlets. - b.
+The County supports prioritizing hamlet investment in Priority Growth Hamlets, including servicing and fiber optic internet. - c.
+Development in Priority Growth Hamlets must be municipally serviced with piped water and wastewater servicing. - d.
+Infill in Priority Growth Hamlets shall be undertaken in accordance with the intent of the policies of the Edmonton Metropolitan Region Growth Plan for growth hamlets. - e.
+Residential density shall align with the Edmonton Metropolitan Region Growth Plan. - f.
+A Conceptual Scheme is required for the development of more than a four (4) lot subdivision within Priority Growth Hamlets. - g.
+The County encourages a variety of land uses and development forms, including but not limited to local and regional employment, and commercial and residential development to be located within the Priority Growth Hamlets. - h.
+The County encourages the connection of trails, open spaces and recreational land uses between Priority Growth Hamlets and surrounding areas where appropriate.